Volumes¶

 Typically, network volumes are associated with specific regions, so you can't use them in other regions.
 Often, volumes are also linked to availability zones, but some providers support volumes that can be used across different availability zones within the same region.

-Can I attach volumes to multiple runs or instances?¶
+Can I attach network volumes to multiple runs or instances?¶

 You can mount a volume in multiple runs.
 This feature is currently supported only by the runpod